I recently published an article about writing and publishing a book, which contains lots of tips and suggestions that also apply to article writing.

 Oh, you think standards are too low in the security industry?
 Fascinating!
 No one’s ever mentioned that before…

 Wait, are you trying to tell me there are untrained and inexperienced operators running around out there, giving the security industry a bad name?
-Hold the press, we have breaking news…
+Stop the presses, we have breaking news…

 What’s that, you think it’s crazy that there are no industry-wide regulated standards for everyone?
 Unbelievable!!!
 Why isn’t anyone else talking about this…?